gauthamsuresh09/meta_cm_offensive_detection/README.md

 ## Citation

-Please cite our [paper](https://arxiv.org/abs/2101.11302) if you use it in your own work.
+Our paper will be published soon.
+Please check back again for citation updates.

+Please cite the following paper as well if you are using the code from this repository.
 ```bibtex
 @inproceedings{van2021multilingual,
   title={Multilingual and cross-lingual document classification: A meta-learning approach},